blvcksamurai/Book-Tickets/README.md

 # booktickets

-A ticket booking application developd with flutter.
+A ticket booking application developed with flutter.